Dayanand Bandodkar: Reforms and developmental work

+Bandodkar was widely recognized for his philanthropy and provided financial assistance to various educational and sports institutions.

+Personal life

+In June 1931, Bandodkar married Sushilabai (later known as Sunanda), the daughter of Laxman Pednekar.
+The couple had four daughters, Shashikala, Usha, Kranti, and Jyoti, and a son named Siddharth, who died at a young age.
+His daughter, Shashikala, went on to become the Chief Minister of Goa.
+Outside of his political career, Bandodkar had a personal interest in cricket, reading, hunting, and fine food.

 Death

 Bandodkar died from a heart attack at Goa Medical College in Bambolim, Goa, while in office on 12 August 1973 at age 62 and was succeeded by his eldest daughter Shashikala Kakodkar.
 His only son Siddharth married the actress Leena Chandavarkar on 8 December 1975, but died at the age of 25, on 7 November 1976 due to a gunshot wound he had received on 18 December 1975.